Tiny Life Consulting

 30 amp RV shore power plug

 Replacing a damaged RV shore power plug is easy and straightforward.
-The plug is huge so you have plenty of room to work.
+The plug is relatively large, so you have plenty of room to route the wires.

 Insert the cable into the plug until the outer jacket is completely under the metal clamp.
 Tighten the clamp screws securely.